20th Anniversary Event - Save $1,100 on LASIK - Ends December 31st, 2024

 Pros and Cons

-As you have likely gathered so far, the advantages of LASIK over PRK include a significantly faster visual recovery and, comparatively, little or no discomfort during the healing phase.
+As you have likely gathered so far, the advantages of LASIK over PRK include significantly faster visual recovery and, comparatively, little or no discomfort during the healing phase.

 These advantages are directly tied to the LASIK flap that allows the epithelium to be temporarily moved out of the way and replaced, so the patient essentially uses their own tissue as a natural bandage over the treated area.